tthmok/599.90/participation.md

 A large component of your assessment is based on your thoughtful participation in discussions on the topic that we discuss each week.
 As a part seminar-style class, the focus is on encouraging you to develop your own critical thoughts on the matters being discussed, as well as both your writing and oral skills in presenting these ideas with clarity (arguing them, as necessary).

-Each week, a new set of readings will be posted to the Slack (probably the Friday before the following meeting).
+Each week, a new set of readings will be posted.
 You are responsible for reading these, and responding to these readings in at least one written paragraph.
-These are **due the following Thursday at noon.**
+These are **due @TODO**

-Note: During the discussion, I also expect you to contribute to the conversation at least once.
+Note: During the in class discussion, I also expect you to contribute to the conversation at least once.
 (I know this is hard for introverts, which is why you have a week to prepare your thoughts in written form.)

 In both cases, you may build off of, or respond to others' contributions, or simply strike it out on your own.